 Which is Better: Term Life Insurance or Traditional Life Insurance?

-So now that we’ve discussed the pros and cons of both Term Life Insurance and traditional Life Insurance Policies, which one is better?
+So now that we’ve discussed the pros and cons of both Term Life Insurance and Traditional Life Insurance Policies, which one is better?
 The choice between which option is better generally depends on your personal financial goals, stage in life, and long-term needs.

 When Term Life Insurance is the Better Option

-- Affordability: If you’re on a tight budget and need Life Insurance to cover a specific period, Term Life Insurance Canada offers is likely the better option.
+- Affordability: If you’re on a tight budget and need Life Insurance to cover a specific period, Term Life Insurance Canada is likely the better option.
 The lower premiums allow you to afford higher coverage, which can help protect your family’s financial future.

 - Temporary Coverage: If you only need coverage for a certain time—such as while paying off a mortgage or while your children are young—then a Term Life Insurance Policy makes more sense.
 You can opt for coverage that lasts until those financial obligations are fulfilled, and then you can let the policy expire.